andrewsdsmith/rag-podcast-fullstack/README.md

 I did some preprocessing to the transcripts that included summarising 5 minute segments and creating embeddings using `jinaai/jina-embeddings-v3`.
 This model ranks highly on the [MTEB leaderboard](https://huggingface.co/spaces/mteb/leaderboard) considering it's size, has a small memory footprint and produces a rich 1024 dimensional embedding.
 Therefore, the same model has been used for generating embeddings of user questions before cosine similarity search on the podcast transcripts.

+> [!NOTE]
-> **Note:** The preprocessing has been left out of this repo as it doesn't fit the scope of this particular project.
+> The preprocessing has been left out of this repo as it doesn't fit the scope of this particular project.
 It was run "once-off" and not designed to be a real-time pipeline into our database.

 For the answer generation I have used OpenAI's GPT-4 model.